Skip to main content

 send_direct_message = slack_conn.chat_postMessage

-And simply pass them to your magic function using the @magic decorator.
+And simply pass them to your agentic function using the @agentic decorator.
 Note that the prompt to the model is specified in the docstring and the method definition is empty.

 async def send_morning_message(user_name: str) -> None: